-In 2014 we joined the ICE, a project initiated in 1988 by the late Professor Sidney Greenbaum, the then Director of the Survey of English Usage, University College London.
-It is now coordinated by Professor Gerald Nelson at the Chinese University of Hong Kong, in collaboration with twenty-six research teams around the world.
+- In 2014 we joined ICE, a project initiated in 1988 by the late Professor Sidney Greenbaum, the then Director of the Survey of English Usage, University College London.
+It is now coordinated by Prof Hundt (University of Zürich), in collaboration with 26 research teams around the world.
 Our team is in charge of the compilation of the Gibraltar component of ICE (ICE-GBR).

 - 01/08/2011 - 31/07/2014: Spanish Ministry of Economy and Competitiveness, grant FFI2011-26693-C02-02.
 Title: “Morphosyntactic variation in New Englishes” PI: Cristina Suárez-Gómez (University of the Balearic Islands).